hivemq/hivemq-mqtt-client/README.md

 ## Code style guidelines

-* As a starting point we will use the default code style of IntelliJ.
+* Please import the code style settings found in the codeStyle folder.
 * The project uses its own @NotNull and @Nullable annotations, every non-primitive parameter should be annotated with one of them.
 * Optional will only be used in the public API.